 No matter how careful one is, mistakes keep happening all the time.
 Doors may be left open, temperature gauges read wrongly, the cargo may be dropped accidentally, broken, or damaged during transport – it’s all possible.
 Any type of freight good can incur physical damages.
 Most of the time, these damages are not covered by insurance, and the entire load can go waste.

-What to do – One has to take extra precautionary measures while packing the goods.
+What to do – One has to take roadside assistance measures while packing the goods.
 This apart, the truckers and associated workers should be made aware of the proper handling of goods to reduce the physical damages during transit.
 Using the power of technology to monitor things like the opening and closing of doors and keeping a close eye on the temperature of reefers is also key.
 Educating independent contractors is also important, as they may not get access to the damage-reduction training of full-timers.

 Moisture